-The scope of this policy extends to all administration, installation and configuration of the County Government's Data and Communications Network equipment and associated systems which form part of the County Government's IT infrastructure and which falls under the responsibility of the County Secretary.
+The scope of this policy extends to all administration, installation and configuration of the County Government's Data and Communications Network equipment and associated systems which form part of the County Government's IT infrastructure and which falls under the responsibility of the County Executive Committee Member (CEC) Department for ICT.
 This policy must be undertaken in line with all existing County Government policies and procedures.

 The County Government's Data and Communications Network equipment is maintained and installed across most County Government buildings and locations.
-The County Government's main headquarters at Nyeri is the location for the Server Room.
-The Server Room houses most of the Data and Communications Network equipment and serves as the main access area to the County Government's ICT Infrastructure.
-A second Server Room shall be established in undisclosed location (For Security Reasons) as a standby or failover location in the event that the main Server Room is inoperable.

-The Chief Officer for Governors' Office shall appoint a Network Administrator who manages the data and communications network.
+The County Government's main headquarters at Kathwana is the location for the Data Centre.
+The Data Centre houses most of the Data and Communications Network equipment and serves as the main access area to the County Government's ICT Infrastructure.
+A second Data Centre shall be established in undisclosed location (For Security Reasons) as a standby or failover location in the event that the main Data Centre is inoperable.
+The Chief Officer for ICT shall appoint a Network Administrator who manages the data and communications network.
 To secure the data and communications network, the Network Administrator must ensure: